New global optimality conditions for nonsmooth DC optimization problems: A problem of Bolza

-which renders the global optimality conditions presented above useless.
-The aim of this section is to demonstrate that in this case one can utilise different global optimality condition in terms of global codifferential.
-Below we derive these conditions, and apply them to a nonsmooth problem of Bolza.
+in order to find $(a(z), v(z))$, which renders the global optimality conditions presented above useless.
+The aim of this section is to demonstrate that in this case one can utilise different global optimality condition in terms of global codifferentials.
+Below we derive these conditions and apply them to a nonsmooth problem of Bolza.